nvthielen81/Netware/build book/onenote.md

 How to make Ye'our , own os.                                                            pgz 1.
 ------------------------------------------------------------------------------------------------
-The apelented of the code is to handle device notifications.
+The appended of the code is to handle device notifications.
-Is handy to use. and penliedlie for the communenty. the momend that i, thoudt to get a own os, came from shool wher the teling of o words from letter en s of nummers . and by, dowing home work.
+Is handy to use. and penlight for the community. the moment that i, thought to get a own os, came from school where the telling of o words from letter en s of mummers . and by, downing home work.

 ------------------------------------------------------------------------------------------------------
-For the computer to work like a PM post meschesche device.
+For the computer to work like a PM post messages device.
-The uis a component in the computer calld bios wher al the interucsion ar regsterd after power on .
-AM atoom moduleare divice like a modem or a or a telefoon.
+The use a component in the computer called bios where the interactions is registered after power on, AM atom module-are device like a modem or a or a telephone.
 To call send a call the data from the bios that work whit i2c system and 00 to FF.
-The BIOS is a PHP post , Humen phone. the work in 8bits / 16 bit date bus system. whit base aderses that can cange over echter per-fix-prosesor in the futher.
+The BIOS is a PHP post,
+the work in 8bits / 16 bit date bus system. whit base aderses that can cange over echter per-fix-processor in the futher.

 Build the disk installer for the device!